e-gineering/gitflow-helper-maven-plugin/README.md

 # gitflow-helper-maven-plugin [![Build Status](https://travis-ci.org/egineering-llc/gitflow-helper-maven-plugin.svg?branch=master)](https://travis-ci.org/egineering-llc/gitflow-helper-maven-plugin)

-A build extension and plugin that makes Maven work with gitflow projects and CI servers like Jenkins & Hudson.
+A build extension and plugin that makes Maven work with gitflow projects and CI servers.

 It does so by: